moneymanagerex/moneymanagerex/util/README.md

   `doxygen` in this directory then open `./html/index.html` with any DHTML, Javascript and CSS enabled web browser.

-  To see all avaiable doxygen options and their descriptions update Doxyfile with `doxygen -u`.
+  To see all available doxygen options and their descriptions update Doxyfile with `doxygen -u`.

 + To compress mmex Windows executable file use [mpress] or [upx].